LabCorp OnDemand offers at-home testing for COVID-19 and a range of other health concerns.

 How do I know if I collected my sample correctly?

-For more answers to FAQs, contact Labcorp or visit the website.
+For more answers to FAQs, contact LabCorp or visit their website.

-Testing is the best way to make sure you don’t have COVID-19.
+Testing is the best way to make sure whether you have COVID-19.
 PCR testing offers the most accurate results, but long wait times and lab delays can make these tests cumbersome.
-Labcorp is one of several companies that offers at-home collection kits for COVID-19 testing as an alternative to physical testing centers.
+LabCorp is one of several companies that offer at-home collection kits for COVID-19 testing as an alternative to physical testing centers.

-If you have symptoms, order a test for home collection.
-Labcorp also offers in-person testing, but the company asks that this be used for screening only and not to diagnose active SARS-CoV-2 infections.
+If you have symptoms or think you might have had contact with someone who has COVID-19, order a test for home collection.
+LabCorp also offers in-person testing, but the company asks that this be used for screening only and not to help diagnose active SARS-CoV-2 infections.